pavo-etc/cits2002-project1/README.md

     + [ ] Read a chapter on cacheing as recommended in that post
  + [x] Add names and student numbers to code comment
 	+ [ ] Check how this should be formatted
- + [ ] Check if compiler flags are same for gcc and clang, other we got a problem
+ + [ ] Check if compiler flags are same for gcc and clang, otherwise we got a problem
  + [x] Implement read_coolexe_file()
      + [x] Figure out how thats supposed to work
  + [ ] Implement asm instructions in execute_stackmachine()